ekg/glia/README.md

 <img src="http://i.imgur.com/kZk6UJo.png" alt="partial order graph construction">

+(Note that these figures are drawn from Christopher Lee's [original paper on partial order alignment](http://bioinformatics.oxfordjournals.org/content/18/3/452.short))

 This is the structure which glia aligns reads against.
 Provided a VCF file encodes the same structure and does not include internal conflicts, we can use it for the generation of partially-ordered, directed acyclic graphs.

 In partial order (or graph-Smith-Waterman) alignment, the standard dynamic-programming alignment algorithm is generalized to allow alignment across edges of this graph.
 This can be understood as a modification of the recurrence relation used to define the score distribution across the alignment matrix to account for the score on the upstream side of inbound links.
 When we initialize a new matrix, we take the score and identity of the node with the maximum alignment score in the same position in the previous node matrix.

 <img src="http://i.imgur.com/uZXH9MW.png" alt="partial order alignment">

 This then allows us to trace back the alignment across the edges of the graph.
+In practice, glia uses this information to determine if the graph can provide a better alignment of a given read.
+When the new alignment has better metrics in terms of quality/mismatch or soft-clip, then it is accepted, "flattened" from the graph back into the reference space, and emitted as a BAM record for downstream processing.
+If the new alignment is not an improvement, or if there are other problems, then the original alignment is provided as-is.

 Help!!!?
 --------